-- 1. Notification to parents; - 9-18 demerits (depending on length-partial or full day); - 3.
-Assignment to STUDY HALL for at least one semester (or the equivalent, 18 weeks); - 4.
-A failing grade for quizzes, tests, and/or class assignments which are missed as a result of truancy.
+- 1. Notification to parents/guardians - 2.
+3-12 demerits (depending on length-partial or full day) - 3.
+Assignment to Study Hall for at least one semester (or the equivalent of 18 weeks) - 4.
+A failing grade for quizzes, tests, and/or class assignments which are missed as a result of truancy

-ACCUMULATING ABSENCE IN A SEMESTER.
+ACCUMULATING ABSENCE IN A SEMESTER

-Absence which exceeds 6 per class during the SEMESTER may result in a failing SEMESTER grade unless absence is due to:
+Absence which exceeds 9 per class during the semester may result in a reduced grade and/or failing semester grade unless absence is due to:

-- 1. medically verified illnesses,
+- 1. Medically verified illnesses

-- 2. death in the immediate family,
+- 2. Death in the immediate family

-- 3. a required court appearance,
+- 3. A required court appearance

-- 4. lack of school bus transportation (inclement weather), and/or
+- 4. Lack of school bus transportation (inclement weather)

-- 5. special arrangements have been made in advance with Mrs. Metcalf, Mrs. Day, or Mr. Hunt.
+- 5. Special arrangements have been made in advance with Mr. Fulmer, Mrs. Day, or Mr. Hunt.

-While it is NOT required that medical verification be submitted for each and every doctor's appointment on school time, absences which exceed 6 misses of any class per semester may need medical verification on file in order to be excused.
+While it is NOT required that medical verification be submitted for each and every doctor's appointment on school time, absences which exceed 9 misses of any class per semester may need medical verification on file in order to be excused.

-EXCESSIVE ABSENCE IN A SEMESTER / YEAR.
+APPEALING EXCESSIVE ABSENCE IN A SEMESTER / YEAR

-Absence which exceeds 9 per class in a semester class or 18 per class in a year-long class may result in loss of credit in that class with or without medical verification.
+Absence which exceeds 9 per class in a semester class or 18 per class in a year-long class may result in a reduced grade, failing grade, and/or loss of credit in that class with or without medical verification.